-- Ask a question about objects, organisms, and events in the environment. - Plan and conduct a simple investigation. - Employ simple equipment and tools to gather data and extend the senses.
-Understandings about scientific inquiry - Scientific investigations involve asking and answering a question and comparing the answer with what scientists already know about the world. - Scientists use different kinds of investigations depending on the questions they are trying to answer.
-Types of investigations include describing objects, events, and organisms; classifying them; and doing a fair test (experimenting). - Scientists develop explanations using observations (evidence) and what they already know about the world (scientific knowledge).
+- Plan and conduct a simple investigation. - Employ simple equipment and tools to gather data and extend the senses. - Use data to construct a reasonable explanation. - Understandings about scientific inquiry - Scientific investigations involve asking and answering a question and comparing the answer with what scientists already know about the world. - Scientists use different kinds of investigations depending on the questions they are trying to answer.
+Types of investigations include describing objects, events, and organisms; classifying them; and doing a fair test (experimenting). - Simple instruments, such as magnifiers, thermometers, and rulers, provide more information than scientists obtain using only their senses. - Scientists develop explanations using observations (evidence) and what they already know about the world (scientific knowledge).
 Good explanations are based on evidence from investigations.